atoposyz/H-SER-Experiment/README.md

 This directory contains **model outputs after fault injection**.

-- Each file corresponds to an inference result affected by injected hardware faults.
+- Each file corresponds to an inference result affected by injected SEU faults.
 - No additional preprocessing or aggregation is applied.
 - These outputs serve as the **input basis** for computing stable-rank metrics shown in later examples.